ravidreams/OCR4wikisource/README.md

 # Version
-1.61
+1.62

-This is a fork of https://github.com/tshrinivasan/OCR4wikisource
+This is a fork of https://github.com/tshrinivasan/OCR4wikisource .
+Please refer that repository for updated documentation.

 This fork is heavily customized for Ravidreams' workflow and serves as his sandbox.
 So, please expect and report issues :)